plouS1/musicrecomender/README.md

 m - Which user has the most likes
 q - Save and quit

+Notes:
-Notes: Originally developed as the final project for my CS 115 course.
+Originally developed as the final project for my CS 115 course.
-Rebuilt and refined to demonstrate programming fundamentals in Python, including file handling, dictionaries, and recommendation algorithms.
+The core functionality — including file handling, user data management, and recommendation logic — was implemented by Sotiris Ploumbis.
+Some peripheral features were contributed by teammates and are preserved as originally submitted; these may require refinement in future updates.